Texas Corporation Formation Services in San Antonio

 OPTIONAL STEP: Register a DBA

 If you plan on using a different name to operate your business aside from the corporate name you selected, you might want to register a fictitious name — also known as an “assumed name” or a “doing business as” (or DBA, for short).
 Check the laws of your state as many counties and cities have a different set of legal rules for DBAs.
 One important thing to note about DBAs is that they generally do not offer limitation of liability.
-To read more about what a DBA does or doesn’t do, we recommend that you read this guide to DBA vs LLC – many of the same differences will apply to a corporation as to an LLC.
+To read more about what a DBA does or doesn’t do, we recommend that you read our guide to DBA vs LLC – many of the same differences will apply to a corporation as to an LLC.

 STEP 6: Draft and Adopt Corporate Bylaws